 What is Life? explores the idea of life from a scientific point of view and presents an easy-to-follow perspective on human evolution.
 By merging years of research with some aspects from Darwin’s theory, quantum physics, and his famous lectures, Erwin Schroedinger manages to conduct thorough research on this intriguing subject.
 Reading this book will widen your perspective on life overall, how the brain works, why atoms are spectacular in the way they function, quantum theory, and many other fascinating aspects.

-Who would I recommend the What Is Life? summary to?
+Who would I recommend our What Is Life? summary to?

 The 30-year-old scientist who is fascinated by quantum physics, the 35-year-old person who is curious about the world and has a passion for science, or the 65-year-old retired person who wants to learn about the fascinating aspects of life from a scientific point of view and has the time for it.